mustached-pi/mustached-pi-music/README.md

 ### License

-Copyright 2013 Alfio Emanuele Fresta.
+Copyright 2013 Angelo Lupo and Alfio Emanuele Fresta.

 Moka is licensed under the Apache 2.0 license.
 You can find a copy in the LICENSE file.